Andy31002/opentenbase/05-component.md

 #Listening port number
 port = 21000

-#Acting as a GTM master node to provide services
+#Acting as a GTM master node to provide service
 startup = ACT
 ```